 Compare the above with the next screenshot.
 In this image, I have simply collapsed the project in the Project Window.
 As a result, all related windows (the most prominent being the Code Window) are hidden.

-As explained in Mastering VBA for Office 2013, if you expand the project again, the windows that have been hidden are restored in their previous positions.
+If you expand the project again, the windows that have been hidden are restored in their previous positions.

 Enabling Collapse Proj.
 Hides Windows is, usually, a good idea.